-While boredom is helpful in social-emotional growth, there are only so many times a parent can hear a kid repeat, “I’m bored.”
+While boredom is helpful for social-emotional growth, there are only so many times a parent can hear a kid repeat, “I’m bored.”
 Keeping a list of activities for yourself and a handful of supplies can help to mitigate the longer stretches of the drive, when the novelty of the landscape has worn off.
 Some of these can be great family activities, and some will give everyone a break from each other with the ability to focus on something else.

 Now if you’re road-tripping with a baby, start here.
 Otherwise, check out this list of activities ranging in price and effort to help keep the family vacation a fond memory.